zeltbrennt/adventOfCode2024/README.md

 ### Day 06: Guard Gallivant

 Good thing, I had a grid implementation ready, solved Part 1 quite fast.
-Part 2 is brute force again, runtime just above a second is not great, might be faster to only save the corners and have a more efficient storage.
+Part 2 is brute force again, but with the use of coroutines, only checking coordinates from the original path and reducing memory access by only saving the turning points, I got the runtime down from 12s to 300ms :)

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.